At Sunday services, Alabama voters mostly quiet on Moore

 A lifelong Republican, Cook voted for a conservative state senator in the Republican primary in August.
 Then, given the choice between appointed Sen. Luther Strange and former state Supreme Court Chief Justice Roy Moore in the September GOP runoff, Cook voted for Moore.

-But the mounting allegations of sexual impropriety against Moore have led Cook now to support Democrat Doug Jones in the December 12 general election to fill out the remaining three years of the senate term left open by now-Attorney General Jeff Sessions.
+But the mounting allegations of sexual impropriety against Moore have led Cook now to support Democrat Doug Jones in the Dec.
+12 general election to fill out the remaining three years of the Senate term left open by now-Attorney General Jeff Sessions.

 “I’m just not going to vote for Roy Moore in this situation,” Cook said after attending morning services at the First United Methodist Church here on Sunday.
 “My wife is a Democrat.
 She has convinced me that in this situation that I need to be voting Democratic.
 And I agree with her."